Teesha-a/Data-Analysis-Project/README.md

 - Python-related courses are highly popular.

 ## Contributing
-Feel free to fork the repository and submit pull requests if you would like to add new features or enhance the analysis.
+Feel free to fork the repository and submit pull requests if you would like to add new features or enhance the analysis..

-## License
-This project is licensed under the MIT License.

 ---
-**Author:** Your Name
+**Author:** Teesha
 **GitHub:** [Teesha-a](https://github.com/Teesha-a)